Area Writer Says She Was Sexually Assaulted By Trump In Mid-90s

 The magazine excerpt comes from her new book "What Do We Need Men For?
 A Modest Proposal."

-The incident began, Carroll says, when Trump asked her what to buy, she agrees, and the two eventually went from the lingerie section to the dressing room where she says events turn violent with Trump shoving her against a wall, and then pulls down her tights, according to this account in New York Magazine's Intelligencer.
+The incident began, Carroll says, when Trump asked her what to buy, and the two eventually went from the lingerie section to the dressing room where she says events turned violent with Trump shoving her against a wall, before pulling down her tights, according to this account in New York Magazine's Intelligencer.

 The White House issued this response: "This is a completely false and unrealistic story surfacing 25 years after allegedly taking place and was created simply to make the President look bad."